E3SM-Project/e3sm_diags/source/quick-guide-aims4.rst

     results_dir = 'lat_lon_demo'  # name of folder where all results will be stored

-7. By default, all of the AMWG diagnostics are ran, and that takes forever (a little over 1 hour).
-We'll create our own diagnostics to run.
+7. By default, all of the ACME diagnostics are ran for the ``sets`` that we defined above.
+This takes some time, so we'll create our own diagnostics to be ran.
 Run the command

 ::